NipunRajput/Nebula-save/README.md

     Dynamic Facial Animations: Synchronizes spoken words with corresponding facial expressions.

+Encryption and Decryption

+This project securely handles sensitive AWS credentials using AES encryption.
+The encryption key is used to decrypt the encrypted AWS keys at runtime, ensuring that the credentials remain secure throughout the process.

 Project Structure

     static/: Contains all static files including images, audio, and video.